William Guarnere: Military service

 Guarnere was assigned to Easy Company, 2nd Battalion, 506th Parachute Infantry Regiment, 101st Airborne Division.
 He made his first combat jump on D-Day as part of the Allied invasion of France.

 Guarnere earned the nickname "Wild Bill" because of his reckless attitude towards the enemy.
-He displayed strong hatred for the Germans as his older brother Henry Guarnere had been killed fighting in the Italian campaign at Monte Cassino.
+He displayed strong hatred for the Germans as his older brother Henry Guarnere had been killed fighting in the Italian campaign at Monte Cassino serving as a medic with the 1st Armored Division.

-In the early hours of June 6, Guarnere joined lieutenant Richard Winters and a few others trying to secure the small village of Sainte-Marie-du-Mont and the exit of causeway number 2 leading from the beach.
+In the early hours of June 6, Guarnere joined then-First Lieutenant Richard Winters and a few others trying to secure the small village of Sainte-Marie-du-Mont and the exit of causeway number 2 leading from the beach.
 As they headed south, they heard a German platoon coming to bring supplies and took up ambush positions.
 Winters told the men to wait for his order to fire, but Guarnere, claiming he thought Winters might be hesitant to kill, opened fire immediately with his Thompson submachine gun, killing most of the unit.

-Later that morning, Guarnere also joined Winters in assaulting a group of four 105mm howitzers at Brécourt Manor.
+Later that morning, Guarnere also joined Winters in assaulting a group of four 105 mm guns at Brécourt Manor.
 Winters named Guarnere as 2nd platoon's sergeant as the 13 paratroopers came up against about 50 German soldiers.
 The attack was later used as an example of how a small squad could attack a vastly larger force in a defensive position.

 Guarnere was wounded in mid-October 1944, while Easy Company was securing the line on "The Island" on the south side of the Rhine River.
 He had to go up and down the line to check on and encourage his men, who were spread out over a distance of about a mile.
 He stole a motorcycle from a Dutch farmer and rode it across an open field, where he was shot in the right leg by a sniper.
 The impact knocked him off the motorcycle, fractured his right tibia, and lodged some shrapnel in his right buttock.
 He was sent back to England on October 17, 1944.